BuilderIO/mitosis/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- If you have a question or need help regarding how the Builder product works, then https://forum.builder.io is a much better place to ask your question. -->

+- [ ] I am interested in helping provide a fix

 **Describe the bug**
 A clear and concise description of what the bug is.